BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/README.md

 # Spatial-Analysis-Mapping-Projects
 This repo provides detailed documentation of work performed by the Data and Visualization team at MTC.
-Projects are organizaed into folder, each containing detailed documentation for the steps and procedures implemented in support of each project.
+Projects are organized into folder, each containing detailed documentation for the steps and procedures implemented in support of each project.

 ## Getting Started
 To get started with a spatial analysis or mapping project follow the steps outlined below.

-1. Create a project folder under this folder, providing an appropriate project name using [title case](http://titlecase.com/) formatting seperated by a hyphen '-'
+1. Create a project folder under this folder, providing an appropriate project name using [title case](http://titlecase.com/) formatting separated by a hyphen '-'
 2. Review our [how-to guide](https://github.com/BayAreaMetro/dv-project-templates)
 3. Copy and paste markdown text from how-to guide into a new README.md file within your project folder or copy one of the following analysis markdown templates and rename it README.md
    - [ANALYSIS-DETAILED](https://github.com/BayAreaMetro/dv-project-templates/blob/master/ANALYSIS-DETAILED.md)